splunk/public-o11y-docs/admin/user-management/teams/configure-page.rst

 #.
 Select :guilabel:`View Detectors & SLOs page` to view additional detectors in your environment.

-To learn more about linking individual objects to your team landing page, see:
+To learn more about linking services and other objects to your team landing page, see:

 * :ref:`admin-associate-team`
 * :ref:`admin-associate-services`